How to restore Microsoft Windows Vista, Windows XP, And Windows 7

 Microsoft Windows Vista, XP, and 7 Restore

-All Microsoft Windows computers have recovery or System Restore centers (rstrui.exe) and Windows 8 also has refresh and reset options.
-Some manufactured computers whilst using Windows even have their own recovery center wizard for easy scheduling of backups, systems restores, and much more.
+All Microsoft Windows Operating Systems have Recovery or System Restore centers (rstrui.exe) and Windows 8 also has refresh and reset options.
+Some manufactured computers that use the Windows Operating System even have their own recovery center wizard for easy scheduling of backups, systems restores, and much more.
 For example, we have written a post about the Sony Vaio Recovery Center in a previous article.

 Microsoft Windows System Restore Details

 Window’s system restore automatically recommends the most recent restore point created before a significant change, such as installing a program or system update.
 You can also choose from a list of restore points.
 Try using restore points created just before the date and time you started noticing problems.
 The descriptions of the restore points that are created automatically correspond with the name of an event, such as Windows Update installing an update.
 System Restore returns your computer to the state that it was in before the restore point that you chose.

 - Window’s System Restore uses restore points to return your Windows system files and settings to an earlier date and time without affecting personal files.
 Restore points are created automatically every week, and before significant system events, such as critical updates, new device or driver installs and updates, and much more.
 Resotre points can also be manually created at any time.

 - Every time Windows System Restore is used, a restore point is automatically created so the Windows user can undo the changes if a restore does not fix the problem.
 If you use Windows System Restore when the computer is in safe mode or by using the System Recovery Options, you cannot undo the restore operation.
 However, you can run System Restore again and choose a different restore point, if one exists.